OrkanSaklan/Whatsapp/README.md

 execute with "/opt/Whatsapp-linux-x64/Whatsapp"

 Use https://github.com/donadigo/appeditor
-to create a shortcut or use a similair app, or do it from scratch
+to create a shortcut or use a similar app, or do it from scratch